Universal credit: RTI and Universal Credit

 It means that employers must send details to HMRC at the time they pay their employees.
 This information must be sent to HMRC electronically as part of their routine payroll process.

-Employers must report payroll information to HMRC.
+Employers must report payroll information to HMRC for each pay period.
 This includes the employees pay, tax and deductions.
 Employers will need to report details of all employees on the payroll in the pay period, no matter how much they are paid and how often they are paid (for example once a year).
 It also includes employees who do not receive any pay in the period.

-(However if ALL employees are paid below the NIC Lower Earnings Limit of £112 per week AND that employment is their only job an employer will not strictly have to register a PAYE “scheme” and thus no RTI submissions will be due), More information is available on the GOV.UK website.
+(However if ALL employees are paid below the NIC Lower Earnings Limit of £123 per week AND that employment is their only job an employer will not strictly have to register a PAYE “scheme” and thus no RTI submissions will be due).
+More information is available on the GOV.UK website.